GiannisPettas/go-reloaded/docs/analysis.md

 ### Efficiency and Design

-To make the process lightweight and memory-efficient, the program reads the input file in chunks rather than loading it entirely into memory.
-Each chunk is processed independently by the FSM, which maintains minimal state information — just enough to preserve context between words and sentences.
-This streaming approach not only saves memory but also makes the program faster, as it avoids unnecessary allocations and allows the exporter to write results progressively.
+To make the process lightweight and memory-efficient, the program reads the input file in overlapping chunks rather than loading it entirely into memory.
+Each chunk is **CHUNK_BYTES** in size, with **OVERLAP_WORDS** words preserved from the previous chunk to maintain context for transformations that reference preceding words.

+**Critical constraint**: each chunk boundary must align with complete UTF-8 runes to avoid corrupting multi-byte characters.
+The parser ensures chunks end at valid rune boundaries, never splitting Unicode characters.

+#### Chunk Processing Workflow

+1. **Parser** reads CHUNK_BYTES from input file, ensuring the chunk ends at a complete UTF-8 rune boundary
+2. **FSM Transformer** processes the chunk, applying all transformation rules
+3. **Word Separation**: The last OVERLAP_WORDS from the processed chunk are stored in memory
+4. **Exporter** writes the remaining words (excluding the stored overlap) to the output file
+5. **Next Iteration**: Parser reads the next CHUNK_BYTES starting from where the previous chunk ended
+6. **Context Merging**: The stored OVERLAP_WORDS are prepended to the new chunk before FSM processing
+7. Process repeats until end of file

+This overlapping design ensures commands like `(up, n)` can access words from previous chunks while maintaining minimal memory usage.

 ---